zhiburt/tabled/README.md

     .with(Footer(format!("{} elements", data.len())))
 ```

-A look will differ from a style you choose.
+The look will depend on the style you choose
-But it's how it may look like.
+but it may look something like this:

 ```text
 ┌────────────────────────────────────────────────────────────┐